The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Backdoor Adjustment for Abstractions

-In order to learn the optimal causal representation, the learning algorithm will need to estimate $\LCIB = I(X;T) - \beta I_{c}(Y\mid \dop(T))$ at each iteration step, making use of the encoder $q_{T\mid X}$ at that iteration and the joint $p_{\mathbf{V}}$.
+In order to learn the OCVA, the learning algorithm will need to estimate $\LCIB = I(X;T) - \beta I_{c}(Y\mid \dop(T))$ at each iteration step, making use of the encoder $q_{T\mid X}$ at that iteration and the joint $p_{\mathbf{V}}$.
 The compression term $I(X;T)$ can be directly computed using $p_{X}$ and the encoder, while the interventional sufficiency term $I_{c}(Y\mid \dop(T))$ demands the computation of $p(y\mid \dop(T=t))$. \Cref{eq:pydot} allows us to write $p(y\mid \dop(T=t))$ in terms of the encoder $q(t\mid x)$ and the intervention distributions $p(y\mid \dop(X=x))$.
 Hence, $p(y\mid \dop(T=t))$ is identifiable (\emph{i.e.}, computable from the joint $p_{\mathbf{V}}$) if $p(y\mid \dop(X=x))$ also is.
 Satisfaction of the \emph{backdoor criterion} is one of the most common ways to have identifiability.
 In case a set $Z\subseteq \mathbf{V}$ exists satisfying the backdoor criterion relative to $(X, Y)$, then $p(y\mid\dop(X=x))$ is identifiable, and is given by the backdoor adjustment formula \citep{pearl2009causality}.
-From the definition of representation intervention and the backdoor adjustment formula, one can derive a backdoor adjustment formula for representations. \begin{proposition}[Backdoor Adjustment Formula for Representations] Let $T$ be a representation of $X$ with encoder $q(t\mid x)$, and $Z$ be a set of variables of $\mathfrak{C}$ satisfying the backdoor criterion relative to $(X, Y)$ in $\mathfrak{C}$.
-Then the representation intervention distribution for $Y$ is identifiable and is given by:
+From the definition of v-abstraction intervention and the backdoor adjustment formula, one can derive a backdoor adjustment formula for v-abstractions. \begin{proposition}[Backdoor Adjustment Formula for Abstractions] Let $T$ be a v-abstraction of $X$ with encoder $q(t\mid x)$, and $Z$ be a set of variables of $\mathfrak{C}$ satisfying the backdoor criterion relative to $(X, Y)$ in $\mathfrak{C}$.
+Then the v-abstraction intervention distribution for $Y$ is identifiable and is given by:

 where $p^{\star}(x\mid t)$ is the intervention decoder for $T$, and $p^{\star}(x)$ is the prior over interventions on $X$. \end{proposition}